 We are a clinical-stage biopharmaceutical company developing our novel class of highly specific and selective antibody-based therapeutics for the treatment of solid tumor cancer.
 Our CABs capitalize on our proprietary discoveries with respect to tumor biology, enabling us to target known and widely validated tumor antigens that have previously been difficult or impossible to target.
 Our novel CAB therapeutic candidates exploit characteristic pH differences between the tumor microenvironment and healthy tissue.
 Unlike healthy tissue, the tumor microenvironment is acidic, and we have designed our antibodies to selectively bind to their targets on tumor cells under acidic pH conditions but not on targets in normal tissues.
-Our approach affords the necessary targeting and potency required for cancer cell destruction, while aiming to eliminate or greatly reduce on-target, off-tumor toxicity-one of the fundamental challenges of existing cancer therapies.
-We believe that this tumor-selective activity markedly improves both safety and efficacy of antibodies against a wide range of targets by widening the therapeutic window, or the possibility for a more effective therapy.
+Our approach is to identify the necessary targeting and potency required for cancer cell destruction, while aiming to eliminate or greatly reduce on-target, off-tumor toxicity-one of the fundamental challenges of existing cancer therapies.

 The broad applicability of our CAB technology allows us to develop a wide array of product candidate modalities, such as monoclonal antibodies, antibody-drug conjugates, or ADCs, T cell-engaging bispecific antibodies and chimeric antigen receptor T cells, or CAR-T cells.
 A key advantage of our application of the CAB technology to antibodies is that it allows us to selectively target antigens on tumor cells and minimizes or eliminates binding to these antigens on normal cells, which reduces the toxicity associated with traditional approaches.
 We have initiated potentially registration-enabling Phase 2 trials for our two latest stage ADC product candidates, BA3011 (targeting AXL) and BA3021 (targeting ROR2) in multiple cancer indications, including sarcoma, NSCLC and melanoma.
+The FDA has reviewed the trial designs, but has not opined on whether the Phase 2 clinical trials will in fact be sufficient to support regulatory approval.
+However, the FDA is expected to consider this further at the interim data review point.
+We cannot assure you that the FDA will agree that such data will be sufficient to support approval.
 We are also supporting investigator-initiated trials for both BA3011 and BA3021 in platinum-resistant ovarian cancer.
-We have observed encouraging initial clinical signs of response to treatment and an improved therapeutic window relative to competitive non-CAB products.
+We have observed encouraging initial clinical signs of response to treatment and a wide therapeutic window, or range of dosage and duration.
 BA3011 and BA3021 have the potential to address large unmet medical needs in indications that together account for more than 350,000 new cases of solid tumor cancers and 150,000 deaths per year, in the United States alone.
-Additionally, we plan to work with our partner BeiGene to initiate Phase 1 trials in multiple cancer indications by year-end 2020 for our immuno-oncology antibody, BA3071 (targeting CTLA-4), which is designed to overcome the toxicity limitations of the currently approved anti-CTLA-4 antibody, to improve patient outcomes.
-We also have several candidates in our preclinical pipeline that include CAB bispecific antibodies targeting unmet medical needs in multiple types of solid tumors.
+Additionally, we plan to work with our partner BeiGene to initiate Phase 1 trials in multiple cancer indications in 2021 for our immuno-oncology antibody, BA3071 (targeting CTLA-4), which is designed to overcome the toxicity limitations of the currently approved anti-CTLA-4 antibody, to improve patient outcomes.
+We also have several candidates in our preclinical pipeline that include CAB bispecific antibodies targeting unmet medi